stg-tud/unsafe_go_study_results/README.md

 name.
 The information is guaranteed to be in the same line number across files.
 The second section contains the snippet code line.
 The third and fourth section contain a +/- 5 lines and +/- 100 lines context, respectively.

+Additionally, the labaled data set is included in machine-readable CSV format in the `data/sampled_usages_app.csv.gz` and `data/sampled_usaged_std.csv.gz` as described previously.

 ## How to reproduce figures and tables